 Attendees will select from pre-cut blanks of a variety of wooden items and cut, carve, and finish them with the help of the instructor.
 Some tools and adequate workbenches will be provided.
 For any previous attendees, the workshop would be an extension of the first workshop rather than a repetition of beginning skills for them.
 A list of tools materials and recommendations will be supplied upon registration.

-Workshop fee is $65 ($60 members) plus $20.00 tool use and materials fee.
+Workshop and materials fee is $80 members ($85 nonmembers).
 Preregistration is required and class size is limited.